GTekSD/SUASS/LinuxWin cmds u better learn.md

 $ sudo su 						: to become a root user
 $ su 							: also can become root
 $ sudo <anycmd> 					: execute cmd with root privileges.
 $ su username 					: to become that user.
 $ exit 						: to go back
 ```

 #### adduser, useradd - add or manipulate users
 ```
 $ useradd username 					: will add user quickly without asking anything.
-$ addusser username2 					: will ask information to give new user.
+$ adduser username2 				: will ask information to give new user.
 ```

 #### passwd - change user password
 ```
 $ sudo passwd username 				: to change password of username
 ```

 #### apt - command-line interface (Debian based)
 ```
-$ apt update 						: download package information from all configured sources.
+$ apt update 					: Download package information from all configured sources.
-$ apt-get install update 				: same
+$ apt-get install update 				: Download package information from all configured sources.
-$ apt upgrade 						: install available upgrades of all packages currently installed on the system
+$ apt upgrade 					: Install available upgrades of all packages currently installed on the system
-$ apt-get install upgrade 				: same
+$ apt-get install upgrade 				: Install available upgrades of all packages currently installed on the system
 $ apt install <pakagename> 			: Install software
-$ apt-get install <pakagename> same
+$ apt-get install <pakagename> 			: Install software
 ```

 #### man - an interface to the system reference manuals
 ```
 $ man <any cmd/tool> 				: show manual
 ```

 #### whatis - display one-line manual page descriptions